Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Introduction

-Completing the programme initiated in \cite{BCKMM}, in this paper we define an exactly solvable (the sum of mutually commuting projectors) Hamiltonian model for \hlgt for manifolds of any dimension, generalising Kitaev's quantum-double model \cite{kitaev2003fault} {for topological gauge theories}.
-We also prove that the ground-state degeneracy of the model is a topological invariant, closely related to Yetter homotopy 2-type TQFT, thus conjecturally related to finite 2-group BFCG theory.
-Our model utilises ideas from higher lattice gauge theory \cite{Pfeiffer}, and similarly to \cite{kitaev2003fault}, takes lattice gauge theory as the starting point (with its good connection to physical observation \cite{Wilson74,Kogut79}) and mathematically lifts the structure through the process of categorification, replacing the gauge group with a gauge 2-group.
-We thereby enrich the local variables of lattice gauge theory (holonomies along edges) to include non-abelian holonomies along surfaces, which feature prominently in higher gauge theory \cite{baez_schreiber,martins_picken,BaezHuerta11}.
+Our model utilises ideas from higher lattice gauge theory {\cite{Pfeiffer,C}.} Similarly to \cite{kitaev2003fault}, we take lattice gauge theory as the starting point (with its good connection to physical observation \cite{Wilson74,Kogut79}) and lift the structure through the process of categorification.
+We thereby replace the gauge group with a gauge 2-group and a gauge connection discretised on a lattice with a discretised higher gauge connection, here called a {\em fake-flat 2-gauge configuration}. {Therefore we enrich the local variables of lattice gauge theory (holonomies along edges) to include non-abelian 2-dimensional holonomies along the faces of the lattice; recall again that 2-dimensional holonomies feature prominently in higher gauge theory; see \cite{baez_schreiber,martins_picken,BaezHuerta11,Zu1}.}

-The model constructed in this paper extends {and formalises} the proposal of \cite{BCKMM} for a Hamiltonian model for the Yetter homotopy 2-type TQFT \cite{yetter_tqft}, from triangulated manifolds to regular cell decompositions (here called 2-lattices).
-The fact we use 2-lattice decompositions as opposed to triangulations (as in \cite{BCKMM}) to decompose a manifold into smaller pieces has the advantage that fewer cells are needed, leading to microscopic Hilbert spaces of much smaller rank in many cases.
-We illustrate this fact by fully determining the spectrum of the Hamiltonian of higher lattice gauge theory on the 3-sphere with few cells.
+{The model constructed in this paper extends {and formalises} the proposal of \cite{BCKMM} for a Hamiltonian model for the Yetter homotopy 2-type TQFT \cite{yetter_tqft}, from triangulated manifolds to manifolds with a slightly combinatorialized version of CW-decompositions (here called {\em 2-lattice decompositions} --- see Definition \ref{2-lattice}). {Hence a 2-lattice decomposition $L$ represents a manifold $M$ as a disjoint union of $i$-cells, here $i$ is an arbitrary non-negative integer, where each $i$-cell homeomorphic to the interior of the $i$-disk $[0,1]^i$.
+As costumary, $0$-cells are called vertices, 1-cells are called edges, 2-cells are called faces (or plaquettes), and 3-cells are called blobs.
+These 2-lattice decomposition are considerably less rigid than triangulations.
+Therefore} using 2-lattice decompositions of manifolds, as opposed to triangulations, to decompose a manifold into smaller pieces has the advantage that fewer cells are needed to decompose a manifold, leading to microscopic Hilbert spaces of much smaller rank.
+We illustrate this fact by {describing two small models for discrete higher gauge theory in the 3-sphere}.}

+{Many constructions in this paper would still work if we use CW-complex decompositions of manifolds rather than 2-lattice decomposition; however a lot of the combinatorial flavour presented in the final construction of the Hamiltonian model would be lost.} {By using 2-lattice decompositions instead of triangulations some combinatorics is taken away; therefore, despite the fact that our model is fully combinatorial, some algebraic topology will be required in proving that it is well-defined.}